flenniken/collections/docs/test.md

 ## Login-flow Script

 You use login-flow script to manually step through the login process for debugging and testing.
-You can view decoded tokens.
+You can view and decode tokens.

 ~~~
 # docker container